-Circular 126 and 128 was issued by National Treasury to provide further guidance for the preparation of 2024/2025 MTREF.
+Circular 129 and 130 was issued by National Treasury to provide further guidance for the preparation of 2025/2026 MTREF.
 All other MFMA Budget Circulars as well as departmental inputs were taken into consideration when preparing the annual budget.

-The following is a summary of Annual budget for 2024/2025.
+The following is a summary of Annual budget for 2025/2026.

-The highest percentage goes to the funding of General Expenses by 25%, manly as a result of electricity bulk purchases amounting to R52 Million.
+The highest percentage goes to the funding of Capital Projects by 25% as a result of Over R103 Million of the reserves being transferred to fund these projects in the 2025/2026 Financial year

-The salaries and wages for 2023/2024 financial year was R110 Million and it has increased to R118 Million for 2024/2025 financial year.
-The increase is based on costing of the whole organisational structure taking in to account all vacant positions and the anticipated increase on the collective agreement.
+The salaries and wages for 2024/2025 financial year was R118 Million and it has increased to R124 Million for 2025/2026 financial year.
+The increase is based on costing of the whole organisational structure taking in to account all vacant positions and 5% salaries Increase.